lifting-bits/mcsema/docs/Limitations.md

 ### FPU

-Appliations that use the x87 FPU should run and report similar results.
+Applications that use the x87 FPU should run and report similar results.
 They are not currently guaranteed to report identical results.
 Better FPU support is a long term ongoing process.

 #### Testing/Polishing of Precision Control